Mesnero/ros2-api/README.md

 6. In json_serializer.cpp: Add your MessageType to the get_message_content method

 ## Protocols
+In general, there are 3 types of Protocols supported: TCP, Unix Domain Sockets and ZeroMQ.
+Both TCP and Unix Domain Sockets use ZeroMQ under the hood.
+One Push and one Pull socket are created (one for sending and one for receiving).
 ### protocols::TCPSocket
 Implementation of the Transmission Control Protocol to communicate with the SDK.
 #### Parameters:
 - `ip_address`: String
 	- Default: "127.0.0.1"
 	- Description: The IP-Address the TCP connection should be established on
-- `port`: int
+- `port_send`: int
-	- Default: 8080
+	- Default: 5556
-	- Description: The port the TCP connection should be established on
+	- Description: The port the TCP Push Socket should be established on
-- `queue_size`: int
+- `port_recv`: int
-	- Default: 1
+  	- Default: 5555
-	- Description: The queue size for connections
+  	- Description: The port the TCP Pull Socket should be established on
-- `max_message_size`: int
-	- Default: 1024
-	- Description: The maximum amount of data to be sent in one message in bytes
 ### protocols::UnixDomainSocket
 Implementation of Unix Domain Sockets to communicate with the SDK.
 #### Parameters:
-- `socket_path`: String
+- `socket_path_recv`: String
-	- Default: "/tmp/ros2_api.socket"
+	- Default: "/tmp/ros2_api_recv.socket"
-	- Description: The path to the socket file
+	- Description: The path to the socket file, that is used for the PULL Socket
-- `queue_size`: int
+- `socket_path_send`: String
-	- Default: 1
+	- Default: "/tmp/ros2_api_send.socket"
-	- Description: The queue size for connections
+ 	- Description: The path to the socket file, that is used for the PUSH Socket
+### protocols::ZeroMQ
+Implementation of ZeroMQ to communicate with the SDK.
+#### Parameters:
+- `endpoint_recv`: String
+	- Default: "tcp://127.0.0.1:5555"
+ 	- Description: The ZeroMQ endpoint used to create the PULL Socket.
-- `max_message_size`: int
+- `endpoint_send`: String
-	- Default: 1024
+	- Default: "tcp://127.0.0.1:5556"
-	- Description: The maximum amount of data to be sent in one message in bytes
+ 	- Description: The ZeroMQ endpoint used to create the PUSH Socket.
 ### Adding a new protocol
 1. Extend protocol_base::CommunicationProtocol
 2. Implement: